HarukiToreda/Meshtastic-Experiments/Web-Flasher.md

 <!-- Import your locally built bundle -->
 <script src="/assets/js/esptool.bundle.js"></script>
 <script>
+  // Debug: Log the global objects to see what your bundle exposes. console.log("window.ESPTool:", window.ESPTool);
+  console.log("window.ESPToolBundle:", window.ESPToolBundle);

-  // Use the global variable provided by your bundle.
+  // Use the global variable exposed by your bundle.
-  // (Our Rollup config exposed it as ESPToolBundle.) const ESPTool = ESPToolBundle;
+  // Try first window.ESPTool; if that is undefined, use ESPToolBundle. const ESPTool = window.ESPTool || window.ESPToolBundle;
+  if (typeof ESPTool !== "function") {
+    console.error("ESPTool is not a constructor.
+Check your bundle output!");
+  }

   const REPO = 'HarukiToreda/Meshtastic-Experiments';
   const BRANCH = 'main';